Guitar amp repair, Bass and musical instrument amplifier repair service. Based in Newark and covering Nottingham, Lincoln and the East Midlands.

 I am respectful of the integrity of vintage amplifiers and will attempt to repair with appropriate parts wherever possible.
 In the (very rare) case that your vintage amp is missing something that I believe makes it unsafe, I will insist upon fitting such as a condition of my work.
 Naturally, I will not do this without consultation.
 If you have any concerns about the safety of your equipment, I strongly recommend contacting myself or another trusted repairer.
 If you have any concerns, do contact me.

-I accept payment by cash or bank transfer prior to collection.
+I accept payment by bank transfer prior to collection.